jamesbell1991/Vaccines_Structural_Equation_Modelling/README.md

 The *Data preparation* script takes the *Raw_data_vaccines* files and produces the *Analysis data* file.
 It also produces the *SEM_variable_details* file which acts as a codebook

-The *Analysis_code* script reproduces the analysis in the main paper and the supplementary materials
+The *Analysis_code* script reproduces the analysis in the main article

+The *Vaccines SEM Country Analysis* Rmarkdown file reproduces the analysis in the supplementary materials